smash-transport/smash-hadron-sampler/README.md

     shear                         Enables shear viscosity if set to 1.
 Default is 0 (false). cs2                           Speed of sound squared.
 Default is 0.15. ratio_pressure_energydensity  Pressure divided by energy density.
-Default is 0.15. createRootOutput              Enables ROOT output if set to 1.
+Default is 0.15. create_root_output            Enables ROOT output if set to 1.
 Default is 0 (false).

 > [!TIP]